 Some marijuana strains don’t even get you high

-Some strains of marijuana can offer all the same health benefits without getting you stoned.
+Some strains of marijuana, such as this og kush strain can offer all the same health benefits while also providing the “high” feeling to the user.
+This can help with insomnia, severe and chronic pains, migraines, and more.
 That alone should be enough for seniors to consider how much things have changed.
-Some people smoke cannabis to intentionally not get high – pretty far out, huh?
-A strain of cannabis called CBD (short for cannabidiol) is a strain of weed that has zero psychoactive effects and still reduces inflammation, eases pain, aches, anxiety, and increases a smoker’s mental focus.
+However there are now some strains with minuscule THC content, some people smoke these CBD cannabis variations to intentionally not get high – pretty far out, huh?
+A cannabinoid compound found in cannabis called CBD (short for cannabidiol) is commonly found in some weed that has zero psychoactive effects and still reduces inflammation, eases pain, aches, anxiety, and increases a smoker’s mental focus.

 There are various other ways to use cannabis

 Without needing to smoke marijuana from a joint, its most common form, seniors could consider taking gummies, honey, candies, edibles, pills, or cream to be able to reap all of marijuana’s proper effects.

 Cannabis-infused ointments are very effective

 Topical creams that are made from the cannabis plant are effective in soothing pain and aches from the body’s muscles and joints.
 Again, the creams are made out of cannabis so you don’t have to worry about getting high from it.

 Marijuana doesn’t lower your IQ